 Penal Code 290 PC is the California statute that makes it a crime for a sex offender to willfully fail to register as one with the local authorities.1

 A person is a “sex offender” if he gets convicted of one of the sex crimes listed in PC 290.
 (Examples include sexual assault, child molestation, child pornography, and other types of sexual abuse.)

 A prosecutor must prove four things in order to successfully convict a defendant under this public safety statute.
 These are that the accused:

 - was previously convicted of a California sex crime for which registration was required under Penal Code 290c PC,

 - resided in California,

 - knew he had a duty to register as a sex offender, and

-- willfully failed to register or update his registration.2
+- willfully failed to register or update his registration with the sheriff’s office.2

 The purpose of section 290 is to assure that persons convicted of sex crimes will be readily available for police surveillance at all times.
 This is necessary because the California Legislature has found them likely to commit similar offenses in the future.3